christopheraue/christopheraue.net/_posts/2014-02-20-centering-with-vertical-align-middle.md

 meta_description: 'Find out why you should vertically center elements with vertical-align and what you need to keep in mind when working with this technique.'
 ---

-If you need to vertically center elements with CSS I strongly recommend using `display: inline-block` in conjunction with `vertical-align: middle`.
+If I need to vertically center elements with CSS I almost always end up using `display: inline-block` in conjunction with `vertical-align: middle`.
 The technique is explained on [CSS-Tricks](http://css-tricks.com/centering-in-the-unknown/).
 I won't go into the details here, so take a look at the linked article.

 Why is it the best way? **It is the solution that works in almost all situations**: